 Most property managers will require you to keep a minimum reserve repair fund on hand to cover repairs outside of general upkeep.
 Your property management agreement will cover the minimum amount you must keep in your reserve repair fund and the process for authorizing the use of these funds.

-When your tenant wishes to renew their lease, your property manager may charge a separate lease renewal fee to cover the costs of negotiating and completing lease renewal documents.
+When your resident wishes to renew their lease, your property manager may charge a separate lease renewal fee to cover the costs of negotiating and completing lease renewal documents.
 Lease renewal fees are sometimes waived, depending on the company you work with or the membership tier you’re a part of.

 In Orlando, lease renewal fees generally range from $200-300 or 25% of the monthly rent.